DoctorKhan/The-Social-Game-Book/src/10_part/010_opening_clue_grackles.md

 **The question that launched everything**: If birds can coordinate effortlessly, why do humans struggle with basic social cooperation?

-This observation launched a years-long investigation across continents and through centuries of human social organization.
-What I discovered: **something is systematically disrupting humanity's natural capacity for social coordination.**

-Not by accident.
-By design.

 ## The Contradiction That Haunted Me

 The grackles revealed a contradiction I'd been living but never named: